 Buses such as 830, 909, 224, 732, 43, 92 all stop near the park.
 Alternatively, you can take subway line 12.
 Exit the subway and enter the park from the north entrance.
 The north entrance is at the corner of Caobao Road and Guilin Road.
 The park also has the south entrance and west entrance.

 Meanwhile, you can take hop-on hop-off buses to explore Shanghai.
 There are 1 or 2-day pass including different city attraction admission combos.
 The pass is valid on different routes, and you can hop off at any stops to explore attractions by foot with your provided map.
 On board, you will enjoy informative audio commentary that brings Shanghai’s culture and ancient history to life.
+The Guilin Park is not a classic tourist destination, so ther eis no stop in front of it.
+But you can get off at the nearby stop and take the subway to reach there.
 To book a ticket please check here.